Last Updated on

-If you're a Medicare beneficiary in Maine, and you have a lot of doctor visits, you might want to know about Medicare Supplement (Medigap) insurance.
-Medicare Supplement insurance is designed to help Medicare beneficiaries pay for health-care costs associated with Original Medicare, Part A and Part B. There are various Medigap plans available in Maine, depending on your zip code.
+If you’re a Medicare beneficiary in Maine, and you have a lot of doctor visits, you might want to know about Medicare Supplement (Medigap) insurance.
+Medicare Supplement insurance may help Medicare beneficiaries pay for out-of-pocket costs associated with Original Medicare, Part A and Part B. There are various Medigap plans available in Maine, depending on your zip code.
 Read on to learn about Medigap in Maine so you can decide if this type of coverage may fit your personal health and budget needs.

 Medigap in Maine (as in the other states) can help you pay for Medicare-related out-of-pocket expenses, like copayments, coinsurance, and deductibles.
 There are 10 standardized Medicare Supplement plans available in 47 states, including Maine, each of which is identified by one of 10 letters (A, B, C, D, F, G, K, L, M, and N), with plans of the same letter offering the same benefits.
-For example, Plan K has the same coverage anywhere in Maine (or any state) that this plan is available, and no matter what insurance company you buy it from, although premiums may vary.
-Three states - Massachusetts, Minnesota, and Wisconsin - offer different types of standardized Medigap plans.
+For example, Plan K has the same coverage anywhere in Maine (or any state) that this plan is available, and no matter what insurance company you buy it from, although premiums may vary and some companies may offer additional innovative benefits.
+Three states – Massachusetts, Minnesota, and Wisconsin – offer different types of standardized Medigap plans.

-If you want to enroll in Medigap, you must be enrolled in Original Medicare, Part A and Part B. The Medigap Open Enrollment Period starts the first day that you're both age 65 or older and enrolled in Medicare Part B, and lasts for six months.
-During the Medigap Open Enrollment Period, you can join any Medicare Supplement policy available in your area, with the insurance company you choose, and you cannot be denied coverage for pre-existing conditions.
+If you want to enroll in Medigap, you must be enrolled in Original Medicare, Part A and Part B. The Medigap Open Enrollment Period may start the first day that you’re both age 65 or older and enrolled in Medicare Part B, and lasts for six months.
+During the Medigap Open Enrollment Period, you may join any Medicare Supplement policy available in your area, with the insurance company you choose, and you cannot be denied coverage for pre-existing conditions (although waiting periods may apply).
 In most cases, if you decide to join Medigap at a later date, you may be denied coverage or charged more for your insurance plan.

 |Medicare Supplement Plans|